Sravanthi-Duddeti/Sales-Finance-Analytics/README.md

 - [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.

+Support
+Give a ⭐️ if you like this project!

 ## Soft Skills Gained:
 - [x]	Refined understanding of Sales & Finance Reports
 - [x]	Designing user-centric reports with empathy in mind.